MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ### Enable the Keyboard filter

-There are several methods to enable the Keyboard Filter, we are providing instructions for one of those methods in this lab.
+There are several methods to enable the Keyboard Filter, we're providing instructions for one of those methods in this lab.

 >[!Note]
 >See [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter) for more information.